Infectious diseases and travel

 Did you know?

-• consume local food and water
+• they eat local food and drink tap water

-Young children are at an increased risk
+Young children are at higher risk of getting sick overseas because:

 For more information, visit the Smart Traveller website before you travel